Dihydrocodeine Addiction Treatment and Rehab

 People who complete rehab are given treatment resources to continue living a sober life.
 Some types of resources include:

-• Support: Options for continued support include addiction support groups like narcotics anonymous.
+• Support: Options for continued support include addiction support groups like Narcotics Anonymous.
 Many people maintain a therapist trained in addiction medicine.

 • Relapse prevention: Prevention has many factors involved.
 It requires successful management of addiction triggers and causes of stress and anxiety.
 An addiction counselor will work closely with the individual for proper relapse prevention planning.